 Ensure that the update was successful by checking the UpdateBrowserDataErrors.txt file for any errors.

-If you are upgrading from earlier version older then Solidworks 2012 you may also need yo upgrade the Toolbox content:
+If you are upgrading from earlier version older then SolidWorks 2012 you may also need to upgrade the Toolbox content:

 Browse to <SolidWorks 2012 installation folder, typically “C:\Program Files\SolidWorks Corp\SolidWorks”, and run “sldtoolboxupdater.exe” as an administrator